Plaid CEO touts new ‘clarity’ after failed Visa acquisition – TechCrunch

 Now what?

-First and upfront: it does not appear that Plaid is racing to the public markets via a blank-check company, or SPAC, a question several readers asked on Twitter.
+First and upfront: It does not appear that Plaid is racing to the public markets via a blank-check company, or SPAC, a question several readers asked on Twitter.
 Our impression from our chat regarding near-term liquidity via the public markets is that those with their hopes up have them up a few years too early.

 TechCrunch asked Perret how it feels to be free from his erstwhile corporate boss.

-He said that the last few years have been a “rollercoaster,” adding that when they made the choice to sell, it made sense at the time from mission, and delivery perspectives — Visa wanted to accomplish similar things and could give his company access to a wide network of potential customers.
+He said that the last few years have been a “roller coaster,” adding that when they made the choice to sell, it made sense at the time from mission and delivery perspectives — Visa wanted to accomplish similar things and could give his company access to a wide network of potential customers.